folio-org/folio-sample-modules/README.md

 to a repository.
 The one in Debian should be enough to work through these examples.

-One good way to start Okapi is with
+One good way to start Okapi is with:
 ```
    cd .../okapi
    export OKAPIHOST=`hostname`